CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 ```text
 Projects/SD-Connect/project_number/sdd-backup-secserver-1683868755/my_data.csv-2023-05-15-07:41
 ```
 Note that you have to refresh the Data Gateway connection in order to see the changes in SD Connect.

 ## Enabling automatic data export

 In addition to the backup server, an export server process can activated with option _-e_.
-In this case the project manager must define a publick keys that are used to encrypt the data before it is exported to SD Connect service.
+In this case the project manager must define a public keys that are used to encrypt the data before it is exported to SD Connect service.
 An encrypiton key is defined with option _-k_.
-The server launch command can have multple -k options that use mutiple encryption keys.
+The launch command can have multple -k options that use mutiple encryption keys.

 A sample command that lauches both backup and export services: